-In response to the legal directions issued by NHS England in June 2016 to Havering CCG, (Lead CCG for BHRUT contract) we developed a robust and credible recovery plan, which will allow us to return to delivering the RTT standards.
-Based upon the modelling, the expectation is to deliver the national 92% RTT incomplete standard by the end of September 2017.
+In response to the legal directions issued by NHS England in June 2016 to Havering CCG, (Lead CCG for BHRUT contract) we developed a robust and credible recovery plan, including a robust demand and capacity plan for each specialist area, which would allow us to return to delivering the RTT standards.

+Based upon the specialty modelling and plans, the expectation was to deliver the national 92% RTT incomplete standard by the end of September 2017.
+We have delivered this plan three months ahead of schedule by meeting the 92% standard in June 17.